-When considering the environmental, local & social sustainability, Council will consider opportunities to improve local employment, increase participation from disadvantaged community's and will give preference to goods, services and works that meet the required specification levels and use recycled or reusable resources and are responsibly sourced.
-Consideration will also be given to the environmental impact over the life cycle of the products.
+When considering the environmental, local & social sustainability, and gender equality, Council will consider opportunities to improve local employment, increase participation from disadvantaged communities, and to promote gender equality.
+Council will also give preference to goods, services and works that meet the required specification levels and that use recycled or reusable resources and are responsibly sourced.
+Where possible, consideration will also be given to the environmental impact over the life cycle of the products procured.